bioinformatics-polito/DEEPrior/README.md

 ```

 ### 1.3 Test if everything is ok
-Once you have followed the previous steps, test the tool with the following commands:
+Once you have followed the previous steps, **move into DEEPenv folder** and test the tool with the following commands:

 ```
-source DEEPenv/bin/activate # command to activate virtual environment if you followed our installation guide cd DEEPrior mkdir results python DEEPrior.py -i input_examples/general_out_example.txt -f general -v grch37 -o results/DEEPrior_results.csv
+cd ../              # move to DEEPenv folder.
+You can use the global path e.g. cd /home/user/DEEPenv source bin/activate # command to activate virtual environment if you followed our installation guide cd DEEPrior/DEEPrior mkdir results python DEEPrior.py -i input_examples/general_out_example.txt -f general -v grch37 -o results/DEEPrior_results.csv
 ```

-If everything worked correctly, after a few seconds you will find DEEPrior_results.csv file in the DEEPrior/results folder.
+If everything worked correctly, after a few seconds you will find DEEPrior_results.csv file in the DEEPenv/DEEPrior/DEEPrior/results folder.
 It's done, you are now ready to use DEEPrior!